ashleyaggie/WorkDayScheduler/README.md

 I had some trouble with making the boxes change color to match the current time at first, but once I realized I could use number comparing operators after I converted the times to the 24 hour standard, it was easier to work with.

 My biggest struggle was making the local storage work for me with the multiple options and needing to be able to re-access them and display them in only certain text boxes.
-I saw a repo (ewirtz3/work-day-scheduler) that had a solution that worked, so I modified their code to work with mine.
 I feel like there is probably a way to make it more streamlined for pulling the information from local storage to display on the page, but I couldn't think of a good answer.

 [Deployed Website](https://ashleyaggie.github.io/WorkDayScheduler)